HEADS-project/methodology/heads_methodology/create_libraries_to_support_platform_specific_features__library__component.md

 First, a datatype is created, backed by the `java.util.Random` class.
 This datatype is initialized in the `RandomJava` thing as follows: `property rn : JavaRandom = 'new java.util.Random()'`.

-> The call to `new` is actually plain Java code, as it is placed between single quotes.
+> **Info** The call to `new` is actually plain Java code and not a ThingML keyword, as it is placed between single quotes.

 Similarly to the C thing, this thing will then wait for request and serve random integers using `'' & rn & '.nextInt(Short.MAX_VALUE + 1)'`.

 This statement mixes ThingML code: `rn` is a ThingML property (though it is mapped to a Java type), while `.nextInt(Short.MAX_VALUE + 1)` is plain Java code.

-> ThingML Integer are actually 2-byte long and thus cannot be mapped to Java int.
+> **Info** ThingML Integer are actually 2-byte long and thus cannot be mapped to Java int.
 They are rather mapped on Java short.
 The `Short.MAX_VALUE + 1` expression ensures the java int produced by `nextInt`does not overflow the ThingML Integer (*i.e.*, a Java short).

 ### Calling ThingML code from native code